electroglyph/contexto_solver/README.md

 I wanted to compare how my embedding model was ordering top words compared to how contexto.me was ordering them.

-I played some games, and saved the all the words chosen, their vectors, and their contexto.me distance scores.
+I played some games, and saved all the words chosen, their vectors, and their contexto.me distance scores.

 For each game the list is sorted by contexto score, with 0 (the winner) being at the top.